 NBA Playoffs: Clippers' Starting Lineup Against Mavericks

-The Los Angeles Clippers are shrinking under pressure and are fighting for their playoff lives on Friday evening in Dallas.

-With the series 2-0 in favor of the Mavericks, Game 3 will probably decide the fate of their season.
+The series is tied up at 2-2, and neither team has won a home game.

-For the game, the Clippers starting lineup can be seen in a post below from FantasyLabs NBA.
+For the game, the Clippers have announced their starting lineup, and the full lineup can be seen below from FantastyLabs NBA.

 More on the Los Angeles Clippers can be read here.